madsci1016/SMAVenusDriver/README.md

 include directory has changes to serial-starter as required to make this plug and play.

 See https://github.com/victronenergy/venus/wiki/howto-add-a-driver-to-Venus for info.

 See https://www.victronenergy.com/live/ccgx:root_access#:~:text=Go%20to%20Settings%2C%20General,Access%20Level%20change%20to%20Superuser for the way to gain root access to your Venus OS device.

+See https://github.com/victronenergy/venus/wiki/installing-additional-python-modules to add python modules needed for this driver to work.
+Like python-can .

 TODO list:
  1)	Proper charge controller state machine